 The next step is to ‘Build your valuation’ by clicking on ‘Set details’.

 You will then need to enter the exercise price in the box below.
 We recommend setting your exercise price to your AMV so that a taxable exercise does not occur.
-You are welcome to set it to nominal value, but just know that this will trigger a taxable exercise event.
+You are welcome to set it to nominal value or another value, but just know that a lower exercise price than the AMV will trigger a taxable exercise event.

 When you click Enter price, it will autofill with the AMV.
 If you are happy with that, click the check mark.